toots/ocaml-sys-socket/README.md

 Its API mirrors as much as possible the original POSIX definitions, including integers representation (network bytes order, host byte order).
 It is defined in [unix_sys_socket.mli](src/unix_sys_socket.mli)

+A high-level wrapper for the OCaml [Unix](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Unix.html) module is provided as well.

 Happy hacking!